ZihaoFU245/cf-worker-router/REPORT.md

 - Config: `wrangler.toml` (`CONNECTOR_ORIGIN`, optional DO binding scaffold)
 - README: usage, methods, examples

+Newly Added
+- Default Chrome-like User-Agent for upstream requests to avoid 405/412 responses from some origins that reject generic UAs.
+- Behavior:
+  - `/p`: forwards incoming UA if present; otherwise sets a default Chrome UA.
+  - `/fetch`: if the incoming JSON `headers` includes a `User-Agent`, it is forwarded; otherwise a default Chrome UA is applied.

 Endpoints & Behavior
 - `/p` (GET|HEAD):
   - Query: `sid`, `u` where `u` is base64url(absolute https URL)